 The Bachelor of Arts in Information Technology is designed to provide the student with a practical grounding in the fundamentals and skills in specific concentrations of the computing arts.

-Information Technology will prepare students to use computers effectively in educational, commercial or industrial environments, such as childhood education, networking, website design or web administration positions.
+Information Technology will prepare students to use computers effectively in educational, commercial or industrial environments, such as childhood education, networking, website design, web administration. or cyber security positions.
 All Information Technology majors are given a firm grounding in fundamental computer concepts and philosophy, in conjunction with an in-depth education in their area of concentration.